Have a merry sustainable Christmas – Part I

 Let’s face it, buying a tree whose sole purpose is to add a bit of hygge to our living room for a couple of weeks only to be burned to ashes in a garbage facility after the holidays – that’s not sustainable at all.
 However, finding a sustainably sourced Christmas tree is a very, very deep rabbit hole that not everyone is willing to go down.

 So why not go for a non-tree this year?
-Get creative and build your own tree out of books, wood, paper or whatever else you can think of.
+Get creative and build your tree out of books, wood, paper, or whatever else you can think of.
 Again, websites like Pinterest are your friend and a great source of inspiration.

-A 2 metre high artificial Christmas tree made from plastic has a carbon footprint of around 40kg of CO2.
+Did you know that a 2-metre-high artificial Christmas tree made from plastic has a carbon footprint of around 40kg of CO2?
 Compared to a real tree that would mean a fake tree would need to be used for at least 10 years to be greener than a real tree.
 (Source: The Carbon Trust)

 Leave a Reply